Zero Sum Game

 Gottman warns that conflict that transforms disagreement into zero sum games spreads to non-conflict interactions as well.
 "Gradually, during conflict and non-conflict interactions, people are unable to act with their partner’s best interests at heart, and, instead, respond with their own interests at heart" (2011).
 Our beloved partner is no longer just an irritating friend but an enemy, where every maneuver is an ill attempt to gain advantage in serving our self-interest.

-The drama relationship has become a sickening string of zero sum game interactions.
+The drama relationship is a sickening string of zero sum game interactions.

 Narcissistic Self Interest and Zero Sum Games